AndoneSabin99/rust-mswasm-support/rust_llvm-cbe/README.md

 ## Setup

 Experimenting with this approach requires llvm-cbe to be installed.
+See the [llvm-cbe repository](https://github.com/JuliaHubOSS/llvm-cbe) for installation instructions.
 Any Rust compiler can be used to obtain an LLVM-IR file.
 The compilation process is the following:

 ```
 Rust -- via rustc --> LLVM-IR -- via llvm-cbe --> C -- via clang with MS-Wasm support --> MS-Wasm